 Emails such as the one Jing received are often used by scammers to trick the recipient into submitting their personal or financial information, and are commonly referred to as Phishing emails.
-Jing should not click on the link and should forward the email to hoax@woolworths.com.au or hoax@ woolworths.co.nz for investigation.
+Jing should not click on the link and should forward the email to hoax@woolworths.com.au or hoax@woolworths.com.au or hoax@woolworths.com.au or hoax@woolworths.co.nz for investigation.